What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 2. We fail to see the goodness that lives inside of our children, and when we convince ourselves that our children are whatever label we have slapped on, our brain begins to look for confirming evidence, which means we bind them into the exact roles we dread.

-When parenting becomes a dominant hierarchy, we move away from relationships.
-Parenting becomes something we do to our children rather than something we have with them.
-When we begin to leverage our power to prove our rightness or teach a lesson or regain our reign, we have to keep upping the ante of control in order to maintain the illusion that we have it in the first place.
+When we begin to leverage our power to prove our rightness, teach a lesson, or regain our reign, we have to keep upping the ante of control to maintain the illusion that we have it in the first place.
 It becomes a connection suck.

 Beyond that, punitive measures leave you and your child on opposite ends of the tug-of-war rope - opponents rather than teammates.
 And (and!) leaving a child alone in isolation or emotionally or physically shutting them down has been shown to impede brain development.

 Spanking, shame, blame, and isolation-based tactics are void of teaching the skills of the prefrontal cortex.
 What it does teach is some very alarming messages about self-love and self-worth.
-It also leads to self-abandonment - the process in which our children give up parts of themselves that we deem “too big,” “too much,” or “not enough” in order to meet our expectations, preferences, and demands.
+It also leads to self-abandonment - the process in which our children give up parts of themselves that we deem “too big,” “too much,” or “not enough” to meet our expectations, preferences, and demands.

 Meltdowns And Discipline